Tom McDougall – Founder

 Abbey was raised in upstate NY and central-PA where she grew an appreciation of knowing where her food comes from.
 She learned about nutrition and cooking as a young vegetarian and her love of healthy food began.

 Her passion for food has always been rooted in environmentalism and social justice.
 Abbey is thrilled to build her communication and design skills at an innovative food hub that is creating food equity and healthy food communities right here in DC.
-Her free time is spent either outdoors or in the kitchen and her favorite vegetable is spinach.
+Her favorite veggie is spinach.